OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 $$

 The semantic definition of our program is that there is a function named `main` that returns `int` and contains no statements or parameters.
 The compiler creates some representation of this definition, usually in the form of an **[Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree)**.
-We'll see in the `objdump` section that this is indeed what the compiler translated our code into.

 *Disclaimer: The `cc1plus` compiler implementation is miles more complicated than this.
 This was an example of a grammar that could fit to parse our simple program.
 I didn't state the definition of $expr$ since that will require me to add a lot more rules and compilers isn't really the focus of this blog.*